Indonesia Visa for Malaysian Citizens

 • Passport number

-• Passport country (the same as nationality)
+• Passport issuing country

-• Passport issue date
+• Passport issue and expiry dates

 Indonesia eVisa for Malaysians: Document Requirements